genid/MalePedigreeToolbox/README.rst

 linux and windows.
 Unfortunately there is no executable for mac available.
 The downside of these executables is that it takes a long time for them to start up (around 20 seconds).
 There is a gui and command line executable available.

-In order for certain functionality of the command line tool Graphviz https://graphviz.org/ is required.
-This is included in the executable.
+In order for inferring pedigree mutations to work properly https://graphviz.org/ is required.
+You will need to add Graphiz to your system path or add the Graphiz directory inside of the MalePedigreeToolbox folder.
+Graphiz is included in the executables.

 Clone and pip install
 ^^^^^^^^^^^^^^^^^^^^^